 - The waiting time can be emotionally draining for some women.

-There is medicine available that can speed up the process of passing the pregnancy tissue.
+Medicine is available that can speed up the process of passing the pregnancy tissue.
 For an incomplete miscarriage, the medicine will usually encourage the pregnancy tissue to pass within a few hours.
 At most it will happen within a day or two.
-For a missed miscarriage, it may happen quickly, but it can take up to two weeks; occasionally longer.
+For a missed miscarriage, it may happen quickly, but it can take up to two weeks and, occasionally, longer.

 - Medication is not suitable if there is very heavy bleeding or signs of infection.
 It is usually not recommended for pregnancies that are older than about nine weeks.

 - If the tissue does not pass naturally, eventually your doctor will recommend a dilatation and curettage (D&C).

 - The pregnancy tissue will pass between four to six hours after taking the medicine, during which time you may be in hospital.
 After a few hours, if the pregnancy hasn’t passed, you may be sent home to wait.
 This will depend on where you are and which hospital you are in.

 - The medicine has side effects which usually pass in a few hours but can be unpleasant, such as nausea, vomiting, diarrhoea, fever and chills.
 The tablets can be swallowed or dissolved under the tongue, or inserted in the vagina.

 - After receiving the medication there may be some spotting or bleeding like a period.
 When the pregnancy tissue passes, you are likely to notice heavier bleeding and clots with strong cramping, period-like pains.
 You can use sanitary pads and take pain relieving tablets such as paracetamol.

 - Some women may need stronger pain killers or a pain relieving injection.

 - A few women still need to have surgery, sometimes urgently, if they develop infection, bleed heavily or if the tissue does not pass.